 The most important piece of equipment that is needed is an immersion circulator.

 I use the Anova immersion circulator.
 Unfortunately, it has been discontinued.
-However, if you Google immersion circulator or search for it on Amazon, you will find a number of products that will work well.
+However, if you Google the immersion circulator or search for it on Amazon, you will find a number of products that will work well.

-You also need a large vessel that is deep enough to hold the water and keep what you are cooking immersed.
+You also need a large container that is deep enough to hold the water and keep what you are cooking immersed.
 I use the Cambro 12-quart polycarbonate square container.
 Rubbermaid also makes a comparable container.
 If you have a deep stockpot, you could use that as well.

 Over the years, I learned that it helps to have a cover for the vessel to minimize water evaporation.
-I started using a piece of aluminum foil but ultimately got a silicon cover for the Cambro container.Â
+I started using a piece of aluminum foil but ultimately got a silicone cover for the Cambro container.ย

 For the Sous Vide, the food needs to be packaged in an air-free container so that it doesn’t float.
 For this, I vacuum seal the food.
 However, you could also use a Ziploc bag with as much of the air removed as possible.